 Ministry Tools.
 We recognize the need to have practical ministry tools that will help your family and your church grow.
 Adaptations take time and often require an individual approach in order to best support needs.
 We are constantly creating new resources for you and your congregation.
 If we don’t have the ministry tools you need readily available, we will help locate them or help you adapt materials to equip you for whatever task is at hand.

 Ministry Training.
 We take advantage of as many opportunities as we can to offer training for family, friends, and congregations.
 We partner closely with Connect Discipleship Ministries as they host Children’s Conferences and Women’s Ministry Conferences across the United States.
 When possible we host training sessions at local churches and presbytery gatherings that are tailored to your specific needs.
-Coming Soon: Webinars designed for both families and churches.
+One of our newest resources is online training designed for both families and churches.

 Connecting.
 We are constantly working to connect everyone in the PCA who has an interest in disability ministry.
 By regularly highlighting on our blog and website congregations which are doing disability ministry, we aim to connect churches to one another for sharing ideas and success stories.
 We also connect individuals with disabilities and their families to other PCA families in similar circumstances.
 We want to know your story, your church, and your family.
 Connect with us today!